InformationUpdates/SMARTFARM/README.md

 Variables
 =========

-1. Dew point: This variable has the unit of degrees celsius, enter the whole number or decimal as input and convert from fahrenheit if necessary.
+1. **Dew point**: This variable has the unit of **degrees celsius**, enter the whole number or decimal as input and convert from fahrenheit if necessary.

-2. Temperature: This is also in degrees celsius in whole or decimal numbers.
+2. **Temperature**: This is also in **degrees celsius** in whole or decimal numbers.

-3. Solar radiation: This is a bit more difficult, the units are megajoules per square meter per day.
+3. **Solar radiation**: This is a bit more difficult, the units are **megajoules per square meter per day**.
 If you found this, then it is straightforward.
 However, it is often saved in watts per square meter, this equals one joule per square meter per second.
 So to convert from watts per square meter you need to multiply by 3600 and then multiply with the hours of daylight on the day of measurement.

           Example: 500 watts per square meter = 500 joules per second per square meter This results in 27 megajoules per square meter per day